 Published Date: Jan 23, 2018

-Secondly, the court’s jurisdiction will be extended to selected tribal areas in piecemeal and asked as to why it must be extended to villages and tehsils only and not to the entire region.
+Secondly, the court’s jurisdiction will be extended to selected tribal areas in piecemeal and asked as to why it must be extended to villages and tehsils only, and not to the entire region, the senator said.

-The people of tribal areas have waited for 70 long years to get access to justice and fundamental rights and now through this dubious mechanism they will be deprived of their rights for another half a century, he said.
-He demanded immediate application of the law to the whole of Fata.
+He said that the people of tribal areas have waited for 70 long years to get access to justice and fundamental rights and now through this ‘dubious mechanism’ [the bill] they will be deprived of their rights for another half a century.

-He said he was not against Afridi’s release because he was not sentenced for facilitating operation against OBL but sentenced under FCR for an entirely unrelated alleged offence of helping Mengal Bagh.
+He said he was not against Afridi’s release because he was not sentenced for facilitating operation against Osama bin Laden but sentenced under the Frontier Crime Regulations (FCR) for an entirely unrelated alleged offence of helping Mengal Bagh.

-He rejected the objections of JUI (F) and PkMAP against the Bill as being unconstitutional.
-He said Article 175 (2) and 247 (7) both provided that legislation could be made by Parliament for extending jurisdiction of superior courts to a tribal area.
+The senator also rejected the objections of Jamiat Ulema-e-Islam-Fazl (JUI-F) and Pakhtunkhwa Milli Awami Party (PkMAP) against the bill as unconstitutional.
+He said Article 175 (2) and 247 (7), both provided that legislation could be made by parliament for extending the jurisdiction of superior courts to a tribal area.

-He said that after necessary amendments the legislation will be a giant leap forward in securing fundamental rights of people of tribal areas and for dismantling the colonial era notorious FCR.
+He said that after necessary amendments the legislation will be a giant leap forward in securing fundamental rights of people of tribal areas and for dismantling the colonial-era FCR.

-The PHC in 2014 had asked that the jurisdiction of superior court be extended to tribal areas.
-The provincial Assembly of KPK passed unanimous resolutions to this effect.
-Fundamental rights cannot be abridged even by the Parliament, he said.
+The Peshawar High Court (PHC) in 2014 had asked that the jurisdiction of the superior court be extended to tribal areas, he said, adding that the provincial assembly of KP had also passed unanimous resolutions to this effect.